aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

 ]
 ```

+- If your lookup data exceeds the [DynamoDB item size limit](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html#limits-items), consider using the [multilookup](#multilookup) transform instead, which will split the lookup data into multiple items.

 - The provided `resources/load_dynamodb_lookup_table.py` script can be used to load prepared JSON data into the DynamoDB table:

     - Script parameters: